hdgarrood/purescript-numeric-hierarchy-guide/introduction.rst

-* "I want to write a function which works for many different numeric types, but should I give it a ``Semiring`` constraint, or a ``Ring`` constraint, or something else entirely?
+* "I want to write a function which works for many different numeric types, but should I give it a ``Semiring`` constraint, or a ``Ring`` constraint, or something else entirely?"
 * "I have written a function with a ``Field`` constraint, and I want to find an appropriate concrete type which is a ``Field`` to test it with.
 How do I do that?"
+* "What's the point in all of this maths mumbo-jumbo anyway — what's wrong with plain old Haskell-style ``Num``?"

 Prerequisites
 -------------